danielharrell/open-eyes-lect-2017-18/Open.md

 the whole world *outside* us,  to be, as something to be seen, to beinside us that gives us a sense of the world outside us.

+- And if we borrow an argument from Kant, to whom Schopenhauer was indebted, we can even explain why the world inside us in this sense *appears* outside us, as if we were open to the very world we truly enclose.

 <!--Note, in below
 analysis, could bring out "part/whole" language more